helpmefindlaw/docs/docs/user-guide/workforce/create.md

 - Click on the newly created employee to view their details and manage their settings.
 On this page, you can see the Applications, Assets Used (like workflows, knowledge, and templates), and other settings for the employee.
 - Your new employee will appear in the Workforce Overview and is ready to be assigned tasks or workflows.

+Your new employee will appear in the Workforce Overview and is ready to be assigned tasks or workflows.

-## Step 4: Assign Interactions
+## Step 4: Set up your contact methods via applications

-Assigning Interactions to your virtual employees allows them to communicate and collaborate across different channels, such as chat, email, or Microsoft Teams.
-The Interactions Hub acts as the central point for your broader team to interact with virtual employees, making it easier to assign tasks and get updates.
+Setting up your Applications (contact channels), such as chat, email, or Slack, allows you to effectively communicate and collaborate with your virtual employees.

-### Interactions
+### Applications (contact channels)

-Create a new Interaction for an employee:
+'Create New Application':

-1. Go to the employee's profile page and click on **"Create New Interaction"**.
+1. Go to your new employee's profile page and click on **"Create New Application"**.
-2. **Configure the Interaction**: Specify the Interaction type (e.g., Chat Assistant, Email) and configure its settings.
+2. **Configure the Application**: Specify the Interaction type (e.g., Chat Assistant, Email) and configure its settings.
 3. **Assign Workflows & Tools**: Determine which workflows and tools the Interaction will use to perform tasks.

-**Workflows**: Assign workflows by clicking on the Workflows tab in the Application Builder.
+- **Workflows**: Assign workflows by clicking on the Workflows tab in the Application Builder.
 You can choose from default workflows or custom workflows you've built in the Workflow Builder.
 Ensure that workflow titles and descriptions are descriptive for better AI task matching.
-**Tools**: Assign pre-built tools that handle specific tasks, such as the Read File tool or Legal Research tool.
+- **Tools**: Assign pre-built tools that handle specific tasks, such as the Read File tool or Legal Research tool.
 Tools enable the application to respond to short, simple requests, enhancing its functionality.

-#### Current Interaction Types
+#### Current available Applications (contact channels)

 - **Chat Assistant**: The chat assistant provides a web-based chat interface for interacting with your virtual employee.
 You can customise the hub's appearance, default prompts, and the Terms of Use footer in the Interactions Hub Builder.